 The CAF Receiver SDK includes an API which is available to the receiver application once you register your receivers and devices for development.
-To use the API, include this reference to the CAF Receiver API library in your receiver application.
+Follow the setup instructions to get started with the Receiver API.

 This file includes both bitmaps and vectors for the icons.
 These are also included with the Android v7mediarouter library.